geeky33/mmee2025/README.md

 #  MMEE — Multimodal Embedding Explorer

-The **Multimodal Embedding Explorer (MMEE)** is an interactive visualization and analysis tool built with **Streamlit** and **FastAPI** for exploring **joint image-text embeddings** derived from CLIP and similar models.
+The **Multimodal Embedding Explorer (MMEE)** is an interactive visualization and analysis tool built with **Streamlit** for exploring **joint image-text embeddings** derived from CLIP and similar models.
 It helps researchers, data scientists, and developers analyze alignment, detect outliers, and evaluate dataset authenticity in multimodal datasets.

 ---